fortedigital/Forte.Functions.Testable/README.md

 Contrast this with the approach suggested in https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-unit-testing which requires a lot of brittle mocking/setup to accomplish this.

-The implementation is currently a proof-of-concept and supports most features of durable functions including activities, retries, sub-orchestrations, external events etc.
+The implementation is currently a proof-of-concept and supports most features of durable functions including activities, retries, sub-orchestrations, external events etc. The major difference is of course that this orchestration client does not have the replay-behavior of durable functions, but simply executes the durable function in-memory with async/await-like behavior.

 ##Todo: